Investing News NetworkYour trusted source for investing success

 For starters, investors can look at the Global X Uranium ETF (ARCA:URA), which tracks a basket of mining firms.
 The fund is made up of both American and international uranium miners and producers.

-An alternative to that ETF is the VanEck Uranium+Nuclear Energy ETF (ARCA:NLR), which tracks a market-cap-weighted index of companies in the uranium industry.
-Another option is the Horizons Global Uranium Index ETF (TSX:HURA); it is designed to give investors exposure to the rebounding uranium industry, and features Canadian uranium stocks.
-It was launched by Horizons ETFs Management in mid-2019.
+An alternative to that ETF is the VanEck Uranium and Nuclear Energy ETF (ARCA:NLR), which tracks a market-cap-weighted index of companies in the uranium industry.
+Another option is the Global X Uranium Index ETF (TSX:HURA), which features Canadian uranium stocks and is designed to give investors exposure to the rebounding uranium industry.

 The latest uranium ETF is the Sprott Uranium Miners ETF (ARCA:URNM).
 It’s an international uranium fund comprised of companies in Kazakhstan, Canada and the US.
 Using the North Shore Global Uranium Mining Index, the ETF tracks producers and explorers, as well as holders of physical uranium.